JuaanReis/pepeScraper/README.md

 ```
     "--key <w>": keywords used as the base for search and scraping
     "--thread <n>": 4chan thread where the posts are located
-    "--exclude <w>": keywords to be excluded from the results
+    "--exclude, -e <w>": keywords to be excluded from the results
     "--date <YYYY/MM/DD>": exact date when the OP post was made
     "--before <YYYY/MM/DD>": posts before the given date up to today
     "--after <YYYY/MM/DD>": posts after the given date up to today